SSA Supporting Tools & Audit Guidance

 BlueScope's evidence of supplier OHS requirements (example and can be used as evidence)

-2. Evidence the applicants Procurement System contains:
+2. Provide evidence the Applicants Procurement System contains:

-- Evidence the applicant has undertaken a due diligence assessment of safety management practices for a reasonable sample of its suppliers or an ISO 45001 Certificate or equivalent policies
+- Evidence the Applicant has undertaken a due diligence assessment of safety management practices for a reasonable sample of its suppliers or an ISO 45001 Certificate or equivalent policies

 - Evidence suppliers have safety management practices including identifying physical, chemical and biological risks to their staff.